HRegx/15-Puzzle-Games/README.md

 # 15-Puzzle-Games
-15 Puzzle Games Frontend ReactJS Backend MySQL NodeJS
+15 Puzzle Games Written in ReactJS as Frontend  MySQL NodeJS as Backend

 # Getting Started with Create React App